GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - Show the users
     - use admin
     - db.system.users.find()
+  - Show the databases
+    - show databases
+  - Show all users
+    - db.getSiblingDB('admin').system.users.find()
-- If you want you can create a root user
+- Create a root user
   - use admin
   - db.createUser({user: "root", pwd: "your_password", roles : ["root"]})
+- Create an admin user
+  - db.createUser({user: "admin", pwd: "your_password", roles : [{role: "dbOwner", db: "admin"}]})
 - Creating a database for the application
   - Create the database by switching to it
     - use split_tracker;